taboritis/mpc-tickets/README.md

 * Each user can see list of Tickets,
 * Only SupportMember can see list of Notes
 * Ticket Author and SupportMember can see Ticket details,
-* SupportMember can see list of Users
+* Each User can see list of Users,
 * SupportMember can see notes related to Users
 * Support Member and Ticket author can see notes related to Ticket